-Vertical gardening, also known as green wall gardening, is a creative and space-efficient way to grow plants.
-Whether you’re looking to enhance your home’s aesthetic, create a small urban oasis, or maximize limited space, vertical gardens offer a stunning solution.
-In this comprehensive guide, we’ll walk you through the essential steps of designing and installing a green wall, from planning to maintenance.
+Vertical gardening, or green wall gardening, is a creative and space-efficient way to grow plants.
+Whether you want to enhance your home’s aesthetic, create a small urban oasis, or maximize limited space, vertical gardens offer a stunning solution.
+This comprehensive guide will walk you through the essential steps of designing and installing a green wall, from planning to maintenance.

 Step 1: Planning Your Vertical Garden

-• Size and Scale: Measure the wall or space you plan to use.
-Decide how large you want your green wall to be and consider the height and width.
+- Size and Scale: Measure the wall or space you plan to use.
+Decide how large you want your green wall to be, considering the height and width.
 Ensure the wall can support the weight of the plants and the structure.

-• Plant Selection: Choose plants suited to the light conditions and climate of your location.
-For indoor gardens, low-light tolerant plants like Pothos or Spider Plant are excellent choices.
+- Plant Selection: Choose plants suited to your location’s light conditions and climate.
+For indoor gardens, low-light-tolerant plants like Pothos or Spider Plant are excellent choices.
 Outdoors, consider sun-loving plants like Sedum, Ivy, or Herbs.
-Think about the plant growth patterns, and mix different textures and colors for visual interest.
+Think about the plant growth patterns and mix different textures and colors for visual interest.

 Step 2: Designing Your Green Wall